-Method Description getInt() Returns the value of a parameter as a C++ int. getIntervalDS() Returns the value of a parameter as a IntervalDS object. getIntervalYM() Returns the value of a parameter as a IntervalyM object. getMaxIterations() Returns the current limit on maximum number of iterations getMaxParamSize() Returns the current max parameter size limit. getNumber() Returns the value of a parameter as a Number object. getObject() Returns the value of a parameter as a PObject. getOCIStatement() Returns the OCI statement handle associated with the Statement. getRef() Returns the value of a REF parameter as RefAny getResultSet() Returns the current result as a ResultSet. getRowCountsOption() Determines if the DML row counts option is enabled. getRowid() Returns the row id parameter value as a Bytes object. getSQL() Returns the current SQL string associated with the Statement object. getSQLUString() Returns the current SQL string associated with the Statement object; globalization enabled. getStream() Returns the value of the parameter as a stream. getString() Returns the value of the parameter as a string. getTimestamp() Returns the value of the parameter as a Timestamp object getUb8RowCount() Returns the number of rows processed. getUInt() Returns the value of the parameter as a C++ unsigned integer. getUpdateCount() Returns the number of rows processed. getUString() Returns the value of a UString. getVector() Returns the specified parameter as a vector. getVectorOfRefs() Returns the column in the current position as a vector of $\ensuremath{\mathtt{REFS}}.$ isNull() Checks whether the parameter is NULL. isTruncated() Checks whether the value is truncated. preTruncationLength() Returns the actual length of the parameter before truncation. registerOutParam() Registers the type and max size of the OUT parameter. setAutoCommit() Specifies auto commit mode. setBatchErrorMode() Enables or disables the batch error processing mode. setBDouble() Sets a parameter to an IEEE double value. setBfile() Sets a parameter to a Bfile value. setBFloat() Sets a parameter to an IEEE float value. setBinaryStreamMode() Specifies that a column is to be returned as a binary stream.
+Method Description getInt() Returns the value of a parameter as a C++ int. getIntervalDS() Returns the value of a parameter as a IntervalDS object. getIntervalYM() Returns the value of a parameter as a IntervalYM object. getMaxIterations() Returns the current limit on maximum number of iterations. getMaxParamSize() Returns the current max parameter size limit. getNumber() Returns the value of a parameter as a Number object. getObject() Returns the value of a parameter as a PObject. getOCIStatement() Returns the OCI statement handle associated with the Statement. getRef() Returns the value of a REF parameter as RefAny getResultSet() Returns the current result as a ResultSet. getRowCountsOption() Determines if the DML row counts option is enabled. getRowid() Returns the row id parameter value as a Bytes object. getSQL() Returns the current SQL string associated with the Statemen object. getSQLUString() Returns the current SQL string associated with the Statemen object; globalization enabled. getStream() Returns the value of the parameter as a stream. getString() Returns the value of the parameter as a string. getTimestamp() Returns the value of the parameter as a Timestamp object. getUb8RowCount() Returns the number of rows processed. getUInt() Returns the value of the parameter as a C++ unsigned intege getUpdateCount() Returns the number of rows processed. getUString() Returns the value of a UString. getVector() Returns the specified parameter as a vector. getVectorOfRefs() Returns the column in the current position as a vector of REFs isNull() Checks whether the parameter is NULL. isTruncated() Checks whether the value is truncated. preTruncationLength() Returns the actual length of the parameter before truncation. registerOutParam() Registers the type and max size of the OUT parameter. setAutoCommit() Specifies auto commit mode. setBatchErrorMode() Enables or disables the batch error processing mode. setBDouble() Sets a parameter to an IEEE double value. setBfile() Sets a parameter to a Bfile value. setBFloat() Sets a parameter to an IEEE float value. setBinaryStreamMode() Specifies that a column is to be returned as a binary stream. setBlob() Sets a parameter to a Blob value. setBytes() Sets a parameter to a Bytes array.